Reid-T-W/alx-backend-javascript/0x00-ES6_basic/README.md

 ## Task 7.
 Object property value shorthand syntax
 Uses keyname as value
 ## Task 8.
 No need to create empty objects before adding in properties
 Uses ES6 computed property names to define properties of an object
+## Task 9.
+ES6 method properties
+Modifies the getFullBudgetObject function to use ES6 method properties